cfcosta/nm-wifi/README.md

 # nm-wifi

->![WARNING]
->This application has been heavily vibe-coded.
-While the code is tested and working, there could be dragons hiding.

-A Terminal user Interface (TUI) to scan and connect to wi-fi networks.
+A Terminal User Interface (TUI) to scan and connect to Wi-Fi networks.